The Best Trade Schools

 Trade school careers include construction, manufacturing, personal services, healthcare support, or administrative training.
 The best trade schools may offer a variety of career-focused programs or focus on a specific industry, such as aviation technology or beauty schools.

 Often, the local industry impacts what career tracks trade schools offer.
 The schools work closely with area employers to determine the need for new programs.
-Industry advisors and partners to ensure their curriculum reflects current practices.
+Industry advisors and partners ensure their curriculum reflects current practices.

 Are There Online Trade School Programs?

-Yes, students can find some online trade school programs.
+Yes, you can find some online trade school programs.
 Courses include interactive classes, videos, and online learning labs.
 The best online trade schools combine lectures and classroom projects with real-world learning, such as hands-on labs, apprenticeships, or externships.

-Online trade schools can offer students greater flexibility to pursue training for a new career.
+Online trade schools can offer greater flexibility to pursue training for a new career.
 Schools offer a variety of online trade school programs, depending on your interests.
 Some schools also offer articulation agreements with traditional colleges, making it easier to return to school later.

 What Is the Difference Between Trade School and College?

-Trade School | Four-Year College |
+Trade School

-Often less expensive than traditional college | Greater variety of courses and degree options |
+Often less expensive than traditional college

-Graduate in 3-12 months, depending on the program | Earning a degree requires 2-4 years, sometimes longer |
+Graduate in 3-12 months, depending on the program

-Curriculum focused on a specific career path | Overall higher average lifetime earnings |
+Curriculum focused on a specific career path

 How Much Does Trade School Cost?

-College students pay an average of $35,551 in college costs each year.
-Multiply that by four.
-Trade school students pay an average of $33,000 for their career-focused program, which may take two years at the most.
-Trade school students can often avoid burdensome student loan debt.
+By going to trade school, you can often avoid burdensome student loan debt.
 According to the National Center for Education Statistics, the average college student borrows about $30,000 to finance their education.

 Financial Aid for Trade School

-Both scholarships and grants offer educational funding that students do not have to repay.
+Both scholarships and grants offer educational funding that you do not have to repay.
 Complete the Free Application for Federal Student Aid (FAFSA) to confirm eligibility for federal, state, and local financial aid programs.
 Programs must meet a 15-week minimum to qualify for the Pell Grant.

 Scholarships for Trade Programs